cdromain/DevDataProd_ProjectPres/index.md

 *INCLUDE AND SHOW R CALCULATION code as an example*

-CREDITS
+CLOSING WORDS
 ========================================================

+## Possible improvements

+- Add more data sets and models.
+- Add the possibility to tune specific models parameters (e.g. `ntree` and `mtry` for random forests).
+- Add the possibility to compare two models (for example using tabs).

+## Credits

+- This app is powered and made possible by the [`caret`](https://topepo.github.io/caret/) package and its interface unifying different predictive algorithms.

+- The interactive plot displayed both in the application and this presentation is powered by the [`plotly`](https://cran.r-project.org/web/packages/plotly/index.html) package and [graphing library](https://plot.ly/r/).
-- This HTML5 presentation was created in RStudio version 1.0.136 (R version 3.3.3, OSX 10.11.6) using the [R Presentation](https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations) format with custom CSS (added inside the `.Rpres` file, available on the presentation [GitHub repo](https://github.com/cdromain/DevDataProd_ProjectPres)).

-- This reproducible pitch presentation was produced for the *Developing Data Products* course project, part of the Johns Hopkins Data Science Specialization on [Coursera](http://coursera.org/).
+- This HTML5 reproducible pitch presentation was created in RStudio version 1.0.136 (R version 3.3.3, OSX 10.11.6) using the [R Presentation](https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations) format with custom CSS (added inside the `.Rpres` file, available on the presentation [GitHub repo](https://github.com/cdromain/DevDataProd_ProjectPres)), for the *Developing Data Products* course project, part of the Johns Hopkins Data Science Specialization on [Coursera](http://coursera.org/).